sfjsporing/tracking-replay/README.md

  - Select a racer
  - Save the response generated in the browser. ex: https://www.webscorer.com/racemap/viewracersel?raceid=385956&resultid=394347
     For example as racer1.txt, racer2.txt etc. and put them in a directory

-# Parsing the responses
-Get the location json from the responses
+ - Get the location json from the responses
 ```
 for filename in racer*.txt ; do
     grep "racerlocationsjson" ${filename} | xmllint --xpath '//span/text()' - | jq '{RacerId: .Racers[0].RacerId, Props: .Racers[0].Props, Positions: [.Racers[] | {Lat: .Latitude, Lon: .Longitude, DateTime: .DateTime, Seq: .Offset}]}' > ${filename%%.*}.json